Camp registration starts on October 15, 2015 at 9am.

 Become a New Mexico Museum of Natural History and Science scientist for a day!
 Investigate Museum exhibits, examine our fossils and specimens, speak with our paleontologists, curators and scientists!
 Each day we will explore a different science topic utilizing all the expertise the Museum has to offer!
 Classes will meet from 9am-4pm.
-Before care is available from 8 am-9 am and aftercare is available from 4 pm-5:30pm for an additional fee.
-Classes are $65 each.
-10% discount for Museum members.
+Aftercare is available from 4 pm-5:00pm for an additional fee.
+Classes are $75 each.
+10% discount for Museum members for camp classes.

 Daily full-day camps for children Kindergarten through 5th grade.
-Classes begin December 27th and end January 3rd.
-No classes are available December 31st or January 1st.
-Before and after care available for an additional fee.
+Camp days are December 21, December 22, December 23, and December 28, December 29, December 30 and on January 4nd.
+No classes are available December 24th or 25th or January 1st-3rd.
+Each day is sold individually.
+After care available for an additional fee.

 Each day's session is a stand-alone science camp.
 Sign up for one session, more than one, or for all of them.

 New Mexico’s Dinosaurs!- What is the longest dinosaur ever found in New Mexico?
 Who is our most recent discovery?
 Learn all about the amazing and diverse dinosaurs that roamed our state so long ago!

 Space Science!- Did you know Larry’s Lookout on Mars is named after our very own scientist, Dr.Larry Crumpler?
 Find out what he and the space crew have been doing on Mars lately.
 Blast off with us to explore the new discoveries from our favorite dwarf planet, Pluto!

 New Mexico Animal Art!- Have you ever seen our state insect, the tarantula hawk wasp?
 Do you know how fast a roadrunner can run?
 Come explore our New Mexico creatures through art and observation!